rayquaza912/Ricing/README.md

 # GnuPG Messages Manager

 #### Gpg-messages-manager is an interactive bash script that lets you manage messages and recipients for use with GnuPG.
-It uses [FZF](https://github.com/junegunn/fzf) as a dependency.
-Here are the available options :
+It is powered by [FZF](https://github.com/junegunn/fzf) and provide the following features :

 * Show GPG keyring
 * Generate a new key pair